Development of a Modular Optically Detected Magnetic Resonance Setup for Optical Experiments in a Variable Temperature Insert: Experimental setup

-The fluorescence is emitted in a $4\pi$ solid angle, but only a fraction (an objective with NA = 0.25 in air captures approximately 1.5\,$\%$ of isotropic emission) is collected by the same objective, collimated, and guided back through the dichroic mirror at the top.
-The transmitted fluorescence then passes through a longpass filter (g$_1$) with a cut-on wavelength of 650\,nm to suppress residual green excitation light.
+The fluorescence is emitted in a $4\pi$ solid angle, but only a fraction (an objective with an ideal NA of 0.25 in air captures approximately 1.5\,$\%$ of isotropic emission) is collected by the same objective.
+The collected fluorescence passes upward through the viewport, is collimated, and guided back through the dichroic mirror at the top.
+It then passes through a longpass filter (g$_1$) with a cut-on wavelength of 650\,nm to suppress residual green excitation light.
 It is then reflected by a third mirror (c$_3$) by 90$^\circ$, passes through a second longpass filter (g$_2$) to further suppress any stray light, and is finally focused using a plano-convex lens (h).
 This bundled fluorescence beam is attenuated with a neutral density (ND) filter (i), which is employed to prevent detector saturation given the high NV concentration and resulting strong emission from this type of sample, and directed into a silicon avalanche photodiode (j) for detection.
+In addition to protecting the detector, the combination of an ND filter with the Si-APD provides flexibility to accommodate varying fluorescence intensities.
+While the sample shown here exhibits strong emission, other investigated diamond samples (not shown) can be significantly dimmer.
+Interchangeable ND filters therefore enable controlled attenuation to keep the APD within its linear regime for bright samples, while allowing minimal attenuation for weaker signals, ensuring optimal signal-to-noise across different sample types.